18F/handbook/_pages/training-development/working-groups-and-guilds-101.md

 1. A panel of one-three people made up of guild leadership, other guild members and/or leadership from other guilds conduct brief (no more than 30 minute) interviews of candidates and makes a selection.
 1. A current guild leader announces the new leader, who takes up the position immediately.

-## 18F Communities
+## 18F Collectives
-18F has developed Communities, with "Community Leads" guiding them.
-These communities are an experiment in how we can support important practices and focus areas long-term within the tight constraints of a cost-recoverable organization.
+18F has developed Collectives, with "Collective Leads" guiding them.
+These collectives are an experiment in how we can support important practices and focus areas long-term within the tight constraints of a cost-recoverable organization.

-These communities should all have Slack channels with a `c-` prefix.
+These collectives should all have Slack channels with a `c-` prefix.
 Since their channels are one of their best ways of promoting best practices, you're encouraged to join any you find interesting.

-Current 18F Communities (and their Community Leads) include:
+Current 18F Collectives (and Leads) include:

 <div class="table-wrapper">
   <table class="table-existing-grouplets">